Interviews & Follow-Up

 How are interviews conducted?

-- Multiple Mini-Interviews: As of summer 2016, these schools use the MMI format.
+Multiple Mini-Interviews: As of summer 2016, these schools use the MMI format.
+The official applicant guidebooks and resources, as well as program websites, will have the most current information.
 Be prepared for a series of short (10 minutes or less) interviews in a circuit of 8-12 stations.
 In addition to traditional interview questions, expect to be presented with scenarios related to ethics, interpersonal skills, professionalism, critical thinking, and teamwork.
 Link to an interesting NYTimes article on this.
 Virginia Tech, one of the schools using this tool, has also provided a youtube video that is helpful.

 How should I prepare?

-- Speak to UMD alums who are enrolled in the program.
-HPAO maintains a list of alumni who have agreed to serve as a resourece for future applicants.
+Speak to UMD alums who are enrolled in the program.
+HPAO maintains a list of alumni who have agreed to serve as a resource for future applicants.
 Students may inquire with the HPAO to obtain access to this list.

 Are there things to avoid?